Representing Parties Injured In Multicar Collisions Throughout Ohio

-The same logic presumably applies to the mass pile-ups that often occur during fog or snowstorms, except that that in pile-ups of forty or fifty vehicles finding the primary cause requires an enormous amount of analysis and reconstruction.
-The causative driver can conceivably end up with 100 percent responsibility for damage to ten or twelve cars, partial responsibility for damages to others, and a variety of claims against other drivers who caused property damage or injury when they joined the pile-up by driving inappropriately for weather conditions.
-Police investigators ordinarily interview all drivers involved concerning their speed and activities as they entered the crash scene, to determine if there was contributory negligence.
+The same logic presumably applies to the mass pileups that often occur during fog or snowstorms.
+The causative driver can conceivably end up with one hundred percent responsibility for 10 or 20 other cars, although police investigators typically interview all drivers involved concerning their speed and activities as they enter the crash scene, to determine if there was contributory negligence.